Cyclotomic $q$-Schur superalgebras: Introduction

 This paper is organized as follows.
-We review briefly the cellular basis of the cyclotomic Hecke algebra in Section~\ref{Sec:Cyclotomic-Hecke-Algebras}.
-Section~\ref{Sec:super-tableaux} deals with the $(\bk, \bl)$-semistandard tableaux and some related combinatoric notations on (multi)partitions and (multi)compositions.
-The permutation supermodules of the cyclotomic Hecke algebra was defined and studied in Section~\ref{Sec:Permutation-supermodules}.
-In Section~\ref{Sec:Cyclotomic-Schur-superalgebras}, we define the cyclotomic $q$-Schur superalgebras and show that these (super)algebras are cellular algebras.
-We also establish the Schur-Weyl duality between the cyclotomic Hecke algebra and the cyclotomic $q$-Schur superalgebra.
+After a brief review of the definition of the cyclotomic Hecke algebra and its cellular basis in Section~\ref{Sec:Cyclotomic-Hecke-Algebras}, we begin to fix the combinatoric notations and give some useful facts on semistandard tableaux in Section~\ref{Sec:super-tableaux}.
+The permutation supermodule of the cyclotomic Hecke algebra is defined and its basis is described explicitly in Section~\ref{Sec:Permutation-supermodules}.
+Section~\ref{Sec:Cyclotomic-Schur-superalgebras} devotes to introduce the cyclotomic $q$-Schur superalgebra and to show its cellularity.
+We study the representations of the cyclotomic $q$-Schur superalgebra via its cellularity and establish the Schur-Weyl duality between the cyclotomic Hecke algebra and the cyclotomic $q$-Schur superalgebra in the last section.